Haifa: Geography

 Haifa is situated on the Israeli Mediterranean Coastal Plain, the historic land bridge between Europe, Africa, and Asia, and the mouth of the Kishon River.
 Located on the northern slopes of Mount Carmel and around Haifa Bay, the city is split over three tiers.
 The lowest is the center of commerce and industry including the Port of Haifa.
 The middle level is on the slopes of Mount Carmel and consists of older residential neighborhoods, while the upper level consists of modern neighborhoods looking over the lower tiers.
 From here views can be had across the Western Galilee region of Israel towards Rosh HaNikra and the Lebanese border.
 Haifa is about 90 km north of the city of Tel Aviv, and has a large number of beaches on the Mediterranean.

 Flora and fauna

 The Carmel Mountain has three main wadis: Lotem, Amik and Si'ach.
 For the most part these valleys are undeveloped natural corridors that run up through the city from the coast to the top of the mountain.
 Marked hiking paths traverse these areas and they provide habitat for wildlife such as wild boar, golden jackal, hyrax, Egyptian mongoose, owls and chameleons.

+Haifa is inundated with boars.
+The boars began to descend from the valleys around the city from before 2019, and began to roam in the city's streets.
+In 2019, mayor Einat Kalisch-Rotem decided to stop shooting the boars.
+Boar sighting figures have struggled to go down since the Israel Nature and Parks Authority began fencing off forested areas, because residents often feed the boars.